javaee/javax.annotation/README.md

 # Java(TM) Common Annotations

-The intention of Java(TM) Common Annotations is to  to develop annotations for common semantic concepts in the Java SE and Java EE platforms that apply across a variety of individual technologies.
+The intention of Java(TM) Common Annotations is to develop annotations for common semantic concepts in the Java SE and Java EE platforms that apply across a variety of individual technologies.
 It was envisioned that various JSRs would use annotations to enable a declarative style of programming.
 It would be especially valuable to have consistency within the Java EE